Pat Smear: Rejoining Foo Fighters (2005–present)

 Smear continued his work with the band on their follow-up album Sonic Highways (2014).
 Every song on the album was written and recorded in a different city across the United States and features guest musicians with ties to that city's musical history.
 The process was filmed for a companion television series, Foo Fighters: Sonic Highways, which was broadcast on HBO in the months surrounding the album's release.
-Sonic Highways was released on November 10, 2014 and debuted at number two on the Billboard 200.
+Sonic Highways was released on November 10, 2014, and debuted at number two on the Billboard 200.

 In 2017, the Foo Fighters released their ninth studio album, Concrete and Gold.
-Smear once again performed guitar on all tracks, as well as contributed percussion on the songs Run and Happy Ever After (Zero Hour).
-The group's tenth studio album, Medicine at Midnight, was released on February 5, 2021 and went on to win three Grammy Awards, including Best Rock Album.
+Smear once again performed guitar on all tracks, as well as contributed percussion on the songs "Run" and "Happy Ever After (Zero Hour)".
+The group's tenth studio album, Medicine at Midnight, was released on February 5, 2021, and went on to win three Grammy Awards, including Best Rock Album.
 Five days after the release of the album, Foo Fighters were announced as one of the 2021 Rock and Roll Hall of Fame nominees in their first year of eligibility.
 They were officially selected as part of the 2021 induction class on May 12, 2021.

 On October 30, 2021, Smear was inducted into the Rock and Roll Hall of Fame as a member of the Foo Fighters.
 His former bandmate from The Germs, Belinda Carlisle, was inducted the same year as a member of The Go-Go's.

 Smear appeared alongside his bandmates in the comedy horror film, Studio 666, directed by BJ McDonnell.
-The film was released on February 25, 2022 and received mixed reviews.
+The film was released on February 25, 2022, and received mixed reviews.

+In January 2026, the band announced that Smear would be taking a temporary hiatus from touring with the band due to Smear sustaining an ankle injury; Jason Falkner stepped in to replace him.